sordina/sordina.github.io/_drafts/value_and_respect.markdown

 * Group Perceptions - What does it mean for a group to percieve?
 * Canonical form - Observations relative to a perciever
+* Self deception and self perception
+* Can we remove the 'F' arrow?

 | ----- | ------------ | ----------| ------------------------------------- |
 | ID    | Interaction  | Observer  | Comment (How does a [X] percieve... ) |